Fever in Cats

-Fever, or pyrexia, is an increased body temperature, surpassing 102.5 °F (39.2 °C) in cats.
-The rise in temperature occurs when the body adjusts its internal temperature set point as a physiological response to illness or injury.
+- The rise in temperature occurs when the body adjusts its internal temperature set point as a physiological response to illness or injury

-Body temperatures in excess of 103F° (39.4 °C) warrant veterinary attention if the fever persists for more than 24 hours.
+- While body temperatures in excess of 103F° (39.4 °C) warrant veterinary attention if the fever persists for more than 24 hours, a temperature surpassing 105F° (41 °C), is an emergency as it poses a serious risk of damage to tissues and vital organs

 Fever is not necessarily a concern in and of itself.
 In some cases, such as specific types of infections, it may be advantageous to let the fever run its course.
 In these cases, it is wise not to suppress the fever

 If a cat exhibits a fever of 103F° (39.4 °C) for more than 24 hours, veterinary attention is advised.
 Higher fevers warrant more urgent veterinary care.
-Fevers over 104.5 °F (40 °C) are an emergency
+Fevers over 104.5 °F (40 °C) are an emergency.

-Possible Causes
+Possible causes

-Risk Factors
+Risk factors

-Outdoor cats are more likely to contract a virus or infection associated with fever.
 Fever varies greatly in severity depending on the underlying condition causing the increased body temperature.
 Some fevers are beneficial.

 Mild fever: Cats with a mild fever (103°F (39.4 °C)) may exhibit lethargy and lack of appetite.
 Temperatures lower than 103 °F (39.4 °C) are not expected to cause permanent damage.